hasanumutdag/iem-excel-addin/README.md

    - Orange rows = flagged for human review
    - "Validated?" column left empty for the reviewer to fill

+Annual Check (comparing year-over-year)

+Open the workbook that already has an "AI Review" sheet from the previous year's run Tick the Annual check checkbox in the task pane
+Upload the new curriculum PDF and click Analyze & Compare → Two sheets are created/updated:

+AI Review — fresh classification of the new curriculum Changes — a diff showing what changed: added courses, removed courses, and any reclassifications

 ---

 ## Notes